chrisminnick/spot-toolkit/golden_set/IMPROVEMENTS.md

 ## Overview

-The `golden_set` directory has been significantly enhanced to provide a comprehensive evaluation framework for the Content Buddy system.
+The `golden_set` directory has been significantly enhanced to provide a comprehensive evaluation framework for the SPOT system.
 The improvements transform it from a basic collection of sample files into a robust testing suite that can thoroughly evaluate AI-powered content generation across multiple dimensions.

 ## What Was Improved